Alps Traverse: Munich to Venice

 Day 5

 Today starts with a short private vehicle transfer into the scenic Leutasch Valley where we cross the border from Germany to Austria.
 Our hike takes us up to the Scharnitzjoch pass and is filled with our first views of the outstanding Northern Tyrolean region.
 The high mountains here are some of the finest in all of the Alps.
 Our path passes a few mountain refuges along the way which we will stop for a break, some refreshments and to just soak up the amazing views.
-In the afternoon we’ll head down to the town of Leutasch and our accommodations for the evening.
+Post-hike, we’ll take a local bus to Seefeld.

 The church, the landmark of the scenic Tyrolean village of Leutasch